-Prerequisite: KIN180 and declared KIN major; also MAT095R, ACT Math score of at least 23, or placement test (COMPASS).
+Prerequisite: KIN180 and declared KIN major; also MAT095R or an ACT Math score of at least 23.

 Designed to meet the needs of the physical education instructor in the actual administration and statistical analysis of the various tests used in the program to determine the physical fitness, skill proficiency, knowledge of the activity, degree of improvement, relationship within the group, and diagnosis of specific needs.